 - Do not close old accounts, even if you do not use them: A portion of the credit score depends on the length of your credit history so those favorable aging accounts are helping you.

-- Do not open any new accounts: as too many recent inquiries can negatively affect your score.
+- Do not open any new accounts: Too many recent inquiries can negatively affect your score.

-Simply paying down balances can have an immediate impact on your score but other improvements take time.
+Simply paying down balances can have an immediate impact on your credit score, but other improvements take time.
 Be wary of any service that promises to immediately improve your credit score.

 Long before a buyer makes an offer on their Nashville dream home, they saved money for a down payment.
 Conventional wisdom states that a prospective buyer will have 20 percent of the down payment in cash at the time of closing.
 These funds may come from savings, the sale of securities, gifts from relatives, or a loan from a 401(k).
 Mortgage companies may ask for documents to verify the sources of these funds.

-Don't have 20 percent?
+Don't have 20 percent to pay towards a down payment?
 Many lenders will accept a lesser percentage as long as the buyer agrees to pay private mortgage insurance (PMI) until there is sufficient equity.
-Alternative funding such as an FHA or VA loan requires lower down payments as well.
+Lenders with various loan options can accept down payments as low as 3 percent of a home's price, making the expense of a down payment much more accessible for first-time home buyers.
+Alternative funding such as an FHA, USDA, or VA loan requires lower down payments as well.

 When home shopping, it's easy to get carried away.
-A buyer's list of wants may be extensive, but in the end, he or she will have to choose a home that is well within their financial means.
-Getting pre-approved for a mortgage will give a buyer a sense of how much he or she has to spend when home shopping.
+A buyer's list of wants may be extensive, but in the end, they will have to choose a home that is well within their financial means.
+Getting pre-approved for a mortgage will give a buyer a sense of how much they have to spend when home shopping.
 Understand that changing certain variables like the neighborhood or bowing out of a bidding war can have a significant impact on a home's price.

 Buying a home can be a confusing process for the uninitiated.
 Choose a qualified, experienced agent to advocate for you and guide you through every step of the process for a smooth transition into your new home.